rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/dynamicCalls.md

 # DynamicCallsGlue

 ## we test the '(.+)' getters and setters(?: '(.*?)'(?: to '(.*?)')?)?
-- Extracting the fireboltCall object based on the key provided from the testcase.
-This object is saving in to the `runtime` environment variable along with `attribute` and `value`.
+#### Purpose: Extracting the fireboltCall object based on the key name and storing it in a `runtime` environment variable along with the attribute and value.

 **Note:** This glue is mandatory to add in the testcase before using any other dynamic runtime steps.